MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-5-MultipleQubits.md

 \begin{bmatrix}
 e\ f\\g\ h
 \end{bmatrix}$.
 Thus we can form two-qubit gates by taking the tensor product of single-qubit gates we know.
-Some examples of two qubit gates include $H \otimes H$, $X \otimes \openone$, and $X \otimes Z$.
+Some examples of two qubit gates include $H \otimes H$, $X \otimes \boldone$, and $X \otimes Z$.

 Note that while any two single-qubit gates define a two-qubit gate by taking their tensor product, the converse is not true.
 Not all two-qubit gates can be written as the tensor product of single-qubit gates.
 One example of such a gate is the CNOT gate.
 Such a gate is called an entangling gate.